mingmingli916/site_flask/note.md

 The Flask-PageDown extension defines a PageDownField class that has the same interface as the TextAreaField from WTForms.
 Before this field can be used, the extension needs to be initialized.

+# Self-Referential Relationships
+A relationship in which both sides belong to the same table is said to be self-referential.